 It may seem ironic that the answer to distracted driving is the same as the root cause of the problem — technology.

-Technological advancements have made it a bit safer for everyone on the road when a driver’s attention is diverted.
+Technological advancements have made it safer for everyone when a driver’s attention is diverted.

 - Monitoring.
 Telematics allows you to keep track of your driving habits as well as distractions caused by your smartphone.

 - Informing. providers can use the policyholder’s driving data.
-With their consent, insurance providers can draft a report and analysis and help the drivers focus on safe driving.
+With their consent, insurance providers can draft a report and analysis to help drivers focus on safe driving.
 Avoiding distracted driving behaviors will not only keep people safe by preventing accidents, but it will also benefit them financially through discounts and other incentives.

-We hope you learned a lot about the dangerous roads and intersections in Denver.
+We hope you learned a lot about dangerous roads in Denver, Colorado.
 Staying focused while driving is only a small price to pay for your safety.
-The technology around us can be distracting but it can also be used for our own safety.
-Besides, that is the goal of our innovators — to let us live convenient and safer day-to-day lives.
+The technology around us can be distracting and be used for our safety.
+Besides, our innovators aim to let us live convenient and safer day-to-day lives.